 Using IGB, we identified four more candidate genes for the QTL on chromosome 9.
 A second glutathione S-transferase gene was located 803 kb from the QTL on chromosome 9.
 Because this gene is relevant to the glutathione signaling system and we found annotations for this gene near multiple QTLs, it clearly warrants further study (The UniProt Consortium, 2014, b.).
 A protein disulfide isomerase like protein gene was 885 kb from the QTL.
 This protein likely regulates apoptosis of endothelial cells through inhibition of cysteine proteases in vacuole trafficking (The UniProt Consortium; c.).
 We are not confident that this protein disulfide isomerase like protein is responsible for our QTL on chromosome 9; however, because this protein’s function involves cysteine, we chose to include it in our report.
 Additionally, we found a gene annotated as S-adenosyl-L-methionine-dependent methyltransferases superfamily protein 140 kb from the QTL.
-Research indicates that S-methylmethionine plays major role in phloem transport of sulfur (Bourgis, , 1999).
+Research indicates that S-methylmethionine plays major role in phloem transport of sulfur (Bourgis, et al., 1999).
 For this reason, we believe this gene is a very interesting candidate for future study.
 Finally, we identified a hypothetical protein as a vacuolar amino acid transporter (using IGB followed by BLAST).
 Although unlikely, this protein could play a role in the transport of methionine or cysteine, or could be involved in the sulfate-signaling pathway.

 Using IGB and BLAST, we identified a number of good gene candidates for future study.
 The fact that we found no SULTR transporters within 1 Mbp of the QTLs indicates that sulfate transport alone is likely not responsible for the QTLs.
 It is possible that the QTLs are the result of multiple gene interactions in the area of the QTLs.
 Furthermore, one of our identified genes could act as an intermediate in a signaling pathway involved in sulfur accumulation in the florets.
 Genes with same annotation that lie near multiple QTLs, such as glutaredoxin and glutathione S-transferase, are especially interesting and should be looked at very carefully.
 It would not be surprising if similar enzymes that were annotated with the same gene name contribute to multiple QTLs.
 Furthermore, the APS reductase and S-adenosyl-L-methionine-dependent methyltransferase genes are also likely candidates to influence their respective QTLs.
 Large bodies of evidence support these genes’ importance in sulfur assimilation and transport.
 Wet lab studies should be conducted on these candidate genes in B. oleracea using our polymorphic SSR markers to find which contribute to the QTLs.